Tell Me About Acupuncture

 In addition, Doctor Robert tailors each session to meet the specific needs and sensitivities of the patient.
 Blankets, eye pillows, and music can be used to add to your comfort.
 It also might help if instead of thinking of them as needles, you view them as healing filaments.
 They are simply tools to help you move through the process of healing and balance.

-Q: Are the needles sterile or are they reused?
+Are the needles sterile or are they reused?

 Tell Me What to Expect and How to Prepare

-Q: What can I expect during my first visit?
+What can I expect during my first visit?

-A: During your initial visit or consultation, Doctor Robert will talk to you at length about your health condition, lifestyle, and behavior.
+During your initial visit or consultation, Robert will talk to you at length about your health condition, lifestyle, and behavior.
 He will want to obtain a complete picture of your medical history, treatment needs, and behaviors that may contribute to your condition.
 Combining all of this information will help him to place your concerns in a holistic context, at which point he will determine an appropriate treatment plan for you.
 This may include acupuncture and/or Chinese herbal medicine.

 The initial visit usually lasts 2 hours depending on your needs and the condition you want treated.
 Call 910.798.8181 to receive a new patient welcome package including the intake forms, or download the forms by clicking here to save time and prevent you from having to complete them in the office during your first visit.

-Q: How often and how many treatments will I need?
+How often and how many treatments will I need?

-A: There is no set formula—the number of treatments will depend on the nature of the complaint, its severity, and how long it has been present.
+There is no set formula—the number of treatments will depend on the nature of the complaint, its severity, and how long it has been present.
 Your treatment course will be determined during the consultation and reassessed periodically.
 Many conditions may be alleviated rapidly.
 Some chronic conditions will be relieved only with slow, steady progress.

 Our treatment philosophy is to support you in achieving your own health goals as quickly as possible.
 Since we believe that our bodies can heal themselves if given the chance, we do not believe in creating a co-dependant relationship with patients where treatments are unnecessarily prolonged.